Seminole High Performance Nike Tennis Camp at Florida State University

 Hultquist is married to the former Angela White.
 The couple has four daughters, Devan (a Florida State beach volleyball player), Avery, Addison, and Mackenzie and one son, Blake.

 This year we are thrilled to offer both day (8:30am-4:00pm) and overnight camp options for boys and girls with All Skills, Tournament Training, and High School programs.

 What Makes the FSU Camp Special?

-Returning for their 16th year, the Seminole High Performance Tennis Camps are directed by Head Men’s Coach Dwayne Hultquist and Associate Head Coach Ryler DeHeart and take place on the campus of Florida State University in Tallahassee, FL.
-Hultquist and DeHeart have geared these camps with the personal needs of each camper in mind.
-Small groups, collegiate style drilling, and individualized instruction are the cornerstone trademarks of the camp combined with competitive match play and mental toughness training make this a top tennis camp in the country.
+Returning for their 17th year, the Seminole High Performance Tennis Camps are directed by Head Men’s Coach Dwayne Hultquist and take place on the campus of Florida State University in Tallahassee, FL.
+Hultquist runs these camps with the personal needs of each camper in mind.
+Small groups, collegiate-style drilling, and individualized instruction are the cornerstone trademarks of the camp combined with competitive match play and mental toughness training make this a top tennis camp in the country.
 The FSU camp offers on-court video analysis for each camper, delivering instant feedback to help campers achieve technical development while at camp.
 The FSU coaches work diligently to satisfy the needs of all campers on and off the court, with exciting nightly activities and delicious catered food.
-Each camp will have a limited enrollment to ensure that Coach Hultquist and DeHeart will have the opportunity to work with each student during their stay at camp.
+Each camp will have a limited enrollment to ensure that Coach Hultquist will have the opportunity to work with each student during their stay at camp.